 4 Access to sustainable quality basic services Electricity and High Mast New castle backlog list lack capacity after Eskom verification process adverse finding 7 High masts needed 98 combined Houses need post connections from four various villages Areas to be prioritised after addressing backlog of places that have not benefited To be followed up with ESKOM Technical department to facilitate GLM to follow-up on capacity status of New Castle village to make way for electrification 5 Access to sustainable quality services Community Hall and recreational facility Rabothata Community Hall.
-Mandela Park Sports centre Recreational facility in the ward Priority noted and budget availability Exorbitant cost for foundation and earthworks at Rabothata Community Hall in excess of over R4 million 6 Integrated human settlement Safety Satellite station and active CPF SAPS to be engaged to investigate the priority Improved quality of life Houses and Toilets 300 Toilets needed 350 Houses needed Housing Priority to be considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 7 Improved and inclusive local economy LED Development of Manokwe Cave LED currently busy with proposals to look into the priority, Site visited and assessed LED budget allocation to be Considered for this project 8 Access to sustainable quality basic services Skip bins Ward 5: 2 skip bins Community service to address backlog based on available budget
+Mandela Park Sports centre Recreational facility in the ward Priority noted and budget availability Exorbitant cost for foundation and earthworks at Rabothata Community Hall in excess of over R4 million 6 Integrated human settlement Improved quality of life Safety Houses and Satellite station and active CPF 300 Toilets needed SAPS to be engaged to investigate the priority Housing Priority to be Toilets 350 Houses needed considered based on allocation from CoGHSTA Toilets to be forwarded to MDM for Allocation 7 Improved and inclusive local economy LED Development of Manokwe Cave LED currently busy with proposals to look into the priority, Site visited and assessed LED budget allocation to be Considered for this project 8 Access to sustainable quality basic services Skip bins Ward 5: 2 skip bins Community service to address backlog based on available budget lard 6 -

-Ward 6 Priority Strategic Objective Priority Location/Priority Departmental Response to priority Budget Budget Linkage Departmental Response Update 2023 2024 2025 1 Access to sustainable quality basic services Pavements Mokwasele primary to Modubung, New stands, Shotong to Mokhotlane cemetery, Shotong primary to Nakene graveyard, Main road via Madibeng to moshaka to section, Shotong Tolwane bridge to Mmadiokong joing Shotong paving.
+Priority SI trategic Objective Priority Location/Priority Departmental Response to priority Budget Linkage Departm Update 2023 2024 2025 - 1 ccess to sustainable uality basic services Pavements Mokwasele primary to Modubung, New stands, Shotong to Mokhotlane cemetery, Shotong primary to Nakene graveyard, Main road via Madibeng to moshaka to section, Shotong Tolwane bridge to Mmadiokong joing Shotong paving.
 Mokwasele, Modubung have benefitted on street pavements and Shotong village has not benefitted.
-Shotong Street Leading to Community Hall shall be prioritised based on available budget R1 700 000 R1 700 000 for ModubuNG Allocated 2 Access to sustainable quality basic services Speed humps, Road marking and Road signs Mokwasele, Modubung, Next to Modika High Priority noted and will be referred to relevant stakeholders 3 Access to sustainable quality basic services Regravelling All Villages Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised 4 Improved quality of life Boreholes/Water Water Reticulation needed Modubung, Nakana, Raseemela Section,Madibeng, Shotong village, Replace 2 boreholes at Madibeng Section, Incomplete Priority noted and will be referred to relevant stakeholders Currently receiving water through boreholes and water tankers
+Shotong Street Leading to Community Hall shall be prioritised based on available budget 2 ccess to sustainable uality basic services Speed humps, Road marking and Road signs Mokwasele, Modubung, Next to Modika High Priority noted and will be referred to relevant stakeholders 3 ccess to sustainable uality basic services Regravelling All Villages Ongoing process, Regraveling of Roads leading to public facilities like schools, cemeteries are prioritised 4 In nproved quality of life Boreholes/Water Water Reticulation needed Modubung, Nakana, Raseemela Section,Madibeng, Shotong village, Replace 2 boreholes at Madibeng Section, Incomplete boreholes at Mokwasele, 2 Boreholes needed at Priority noted and will be referred to relevant stakeholders Currently receiving water through boreholes and water tankers